stonehippo/micronucleus-commandline-arm-builds/README.md

 $ make
 ``

 For the most part, the standard build file is fine.
 The main problem is that it doesn't build a static binary with the current config.
-This might not normally be an issue, but since I'm building the binary to support tooling in megaTinyCore, avoiding having to install `libusb-dev` is a good thing.
+This might not normally be an issue, but since I'm building the binary to support tooling in ATTinyCore, avoiding having to install `libusb-dev` is a good thing.
 So, I updated the micronucleus build file like this:

 ```diff
 index 050f205..cf4a607 100644                                                                                           --- a/commandline/Makefile                                                                                              +++ b/commandline/Makefile                                                                                              @@ -5,7 +5,7 @@ CC=gcc                                                                                                                                                                                                                           ifeq ($(shell uname), Linux)                                                                                                   USBFLAGS=$(shell libusb-config --cflags)                                                                        -       USBLIBS=$(shell libusb-config --libs)                                                                           +       USBLIBS= -static $(shell libusb-config --libs)                                                                          EXE_SUFFIX =                                                                                                            OSFLAG = -D LINUX                                                                                                else ifeq ($(shell uname), Darwin)